IsraelHikingMap/Site/README.md

 # Architecture of Server
 The architecture is based on layers
 * Contollers - the top most layer to catch all the requests
-* Services - other logic used by controllers
+* Services - responible for orchastrating executors
 * Converters - converters logic between types of geo structures
+* Executers - basic logical building blocks
 * DataAccessInterfaces - a slim layer to decouple business logic from data access
 * DataAccess - database, file system and network request are processed in this layer
 * Updater will be discussed below.